I am a SURVIVOR. Before my recovery began, however, I was an addict.

 was told by the police to leave the house and he did.

-man I got involved with after Ray was not much better, and that
+first man I got involved with after Ray was not much better, and

 in a series of short-term relationships similar to the one I had